bright/new-www/content/blog/thriving-in-the-details-behind-kasia’s-qa-mindset.md

 It’s the same with the QA role – at the beginning, it was just a tester, someone who checked everything manually.
 Then it grew into quality assurance, a person who knows the project best.
 You’re not just testing; you make sure the project is consistent, you notice gaps in UX, and **you act as a link between everyone** because you talk to the client, the designer, and the developers.

 <div className="image">![Quote on software tester's role](/images/kasia_quote_tester_role.png "Quote on software tester's role")</div>

+**AI won’t take our jobs because we will adapt to the new reality**.
+Someone will still have to check what AI writes.
+It can generate tests, but they don’t always work because AI doesn’t have the full knowledge, and it can’t connect the dots in a human way.
+Also, someone needs to train the AI for the designated purposes.

+**Can you walk us through the project you're involved in at Bright Inventions?**

+I’m part of the team developing a [transport management system](/projects/transportation-management-system/).
+When I joined the project, it was mainly focused on matching transport offer listings with the right vehicle and driver, and preparing optimized routes.
+Now, there’s so much more – **we’re developing separate panels for freight forwarders, admins, and couriers**, with tools for document exchange and communication.
+It’s amazing to be part of a product that’s growing so quickly and on so many levels.